No-code: Tailor-made for the Freelancer Way of Life🔗

 Freelancing opens doors for an app developer, especially one from a non-Western country.
 It expands your reach like you never thought was possible.
 If you are venturing into the freelancing world, it is safe to assume that you were a relatively small fish in your pond and have now found a way to venture into the ocean.
 The upside is more promising in the ocean, but the threats are just as big: More competition from professionals scattered across the world, the continuous presence of someone out there who is ready to do the same job for less than you charge and having to work for much less than you deserve (or even for free) until you get good reviews.
 You have to come to terms with the reality that you basically start off somewhere around the bottom of the food chain.

 Success in freelancing does not happen out of the blue; you have to build it brick by brick.
 First of all, freelancing is no different than any other business.
 It involves different tasks such as job search and application, networking, negotiating, project management, accounting, collection of payments etc. Your success depends on your ability to find your way around all these tasks and remain productive at the same time.
 Delivering on time is the primary criterion a freelancer is evaluated on at the beginning.
-One of the better advices for freelancer is summed up by the dictum "underpromise-overdeliver"—offering the best bang for buck and earning goodwill in the eyes of the clients is the shortest way to success for a freelancer.
+One of the better pieces of advices for freelancers is summed up by the dictum "underpromise-overdeliver"—offering the best bang for buck and earning goodwill in the eyes of the clients is the shortest way to success for a freelancer.
 This is where no-code tools come in.
 These tools significantly reduce app development time, helping developers ship more apps in a shorter period of time.
 No-code platforms like Code2 and Webflow make it possible for freelancers to over deliver in the UI department, too, offering pixel-perfect designs that can dazzle clients.